National policy on children and young people

 - Be connected, respected and contributing to their world

-The National Strategy for Research and Data on Children’s Lives 2011–2016 (pdf) recognises that good information is essential in helping us understand both how children and young people are developing and how policies and services impact on their lives.
-The strategy sets out a plan for research and data on children’s lives in Ireland over the period 2011–2016 and after that.
+The National Strategy for Research and Data on Children’s Lives 2011–2016 (pdf) set out a plan for research and data on children’s lives in Ireland over the period 2011–2016 and after that.

-In June 2015 the National Strategy on Children and Young People's Participation in Decision-making (2015–2020) was launched.
-It identifies the following objectives and priority areas for action:
+The National Strategy on Children and Young People's Participation in Decision-making (2015–2020) (pdf) was developed as part of the National Policy Framework for Children and Young People.

 - Children and young people will have a voice in decisions made in their local communities